helgihaf/DnDSurvival/README.md

 * Regain spent Hit Dice up to 1/2 of total (see short rest).

 # Movement
+## Speed
+x speed means you can move x feet during combat, 2x if you take the Dash action.

 ## Climbing, Swimming or Crawling
 * 1 foot of movement costs 1 extra foot, 2 in difficult terrain
 * Slippery slope or rough water requires successfult Strength (Athletics) check